 “You’ve got to reverse and dock on the right if you want power,” Jeff, the Parks Canada lockmaster told us as we passed through Chaffey’s Lock into the stone-lined channel where we intended to spend the night.

 Four of us – two couples from Toronto – had come together for a four-night boating vacation on Ontario’s Rideau Canal, and we were still finding our water wings.
-Our boat, the Horizon 4, is more than 40 feet long, and manning something this large was a new experience for all of us.
+Our boat, the Horizon 4, was more than 40 feet long, and manning something this large was a new experience for all of us.

 An Ontario Boating Holiday with Le Boat

-Le Boat houseboat rentals – or cabin cruiser rentals, to be more exact – on the Rideau Canal are a new experience for almost everyone.
-Le Boat, a boat-chartering company that’s been renting out cruiser style houseboats in Europe for the last 50 years, has only been offering boating holidays in Canada on the Rideau Canal only since 2018.
+Le Boat houseboat rentals – or cabin cruiser rentals to be more exact – on the Rideau Canal are a new experience for almost everyone.
+Le Boat, a boat-chartering company that’s been renting out cruiser style houseboats in Europe for the last 50 years, has been offering boating holidays in Canada on the Rideau Canal only since 2018.

 About a Le Boat Vacation in Canada